TangledIT/iota.cr/README.md

 # IOTA Crystal Library (not official)

 This is the unofficial Crystal library for the IOTA Core.
+It's currently under development, if you'd like to contribute, please use the dev branch.

-It is based on the current version of the official Javascript and will follow the same release cycle and version.
+It is based on the current version of the official Javascript.

 ## Installation